-In addition, the Bank has established as its fundamental objective a vision of the JA Bank as an institution which "contributes to the agricultural industry and household budgets, is chosen by its members and continues to grow."
-It has also established the "JA Bank Medium-Term Management Strategy (fiscal 2010 through fiscal 2012), the main pillars of which are to strengthen its roles as "the main bank for the agricultural industry" and the "main bank for household budgets."
-The Bank has been successful in implementing its medium-term management strategy ahead of schedule.
+The JA Bank has instituted the "JA Bank Medium-Term Management Strategy" as a comprehensive management and business strategy.
+With "The JA Bank which Contributes to both agricultural industry and people's daily lives, as well as one which is chosen by the people, and then continues to grow" as its fundamental objective, fiscal 2010 marked the first year of the "JA Bank Medium-Term Management Strategy (fiscal 2010 through fiscal 2012), the main pillars of which are to strengthen its role as "the main bank for the agricultural industry" and the "main bank for people's daily lives."
+The JA Bank, on a prefectural and national level, pulled together and focused on implementing these measures based on the JA Bank's medium-term strategy.